ethan-ck/Alexandria/Biology/The Chemical Basis of Life.md

 		- Lemon juice, vinegar, coffee
 	- Bases are substances that either take up hydrogen ions or release hydroxide ions
 		- Milk of magnesia and ammonia
-	- The PH scale is a mathematical way to indicate the number
+	- The PH scale is a mathematical way to indicate the number of hydrogen ions in a solution
+		- PH scale ranges form 0 to 14.
+			- PH below 7 is acidic (More H+ than 0H-)
+			- PH above 7 is basic (More 0H- than H+) (White girls)
+			- PH of 7 is neutral (equal amounts of both)
+			-
+	- Buffers are chemical or combination of chemicals that keep PH within normal limits, it resist the PH change by taking up excess H+ or 0H-
+	- Blood is maintained by a buffer
+	- Acidosis